safwen511/solis-io/README.md

 The harness refuses existing client/fio processes and the fixed fio file, uses exact process names rather than process arguments for lifecycle checks, and cleans up only the workloads it starts.
 It requires interactive sudo authentication and allowlisted SSH access to `a-client` and `b-stress`.
 All directories and files are private (`0700` and `0600`).
 The final `live-impact-report.json` combines baseline/pressure/recovery application timing, selected-suspect evidence, VM-attributed block latency, attribution coverage, caveats, and false privacy flags.
 It also validates capture JSON, manifest checksums, file modes, phase completeness, and forbidden pointer/process-path output.
 Application latency movement and VM-attributed storage pressure are time-correlated controlled-lab evidence; the report does not claim universal causality or production impact.

+In the recorded default run, all 3,600 requests completed successfully at 30 requests/second without client saturation.
+Average application latency rose 9.01% during `b-stress` pressure, the worst one-second p95 rose 47.64%, and recovery average returned to 1.50% below baseline.
+During the overlapping Solis window, 99.35% of work was attributed, with 703,153 operations assigned to `b-stress` and 6 to `a-web`.
+This is a useful controlled time correlation, not a general customer-impact or causality claim.

 ### eBPF overhead and safety benchmark

 The paired benchmark harness compares the same bounded fio workload with and without the VM block-latency collector.
 It rate-limits the default workload to approximately 50 MiB/s, uses periodic data syncs so provider-side block activity is observable, alternates phase order across iterations, and retains collector CPU time, maximum RSS, attribution coverage, map pressure, event-loss counters, fio throughput, and guest-visible latency: